 Italian Pasta Salad

 At its core, this is really an Italian pasta salad.
-The balsamic vinegar based dressing mixed with fresh herbs and Italian sausage give you a heady mix of Italian flare.
+The balsamic vinegar-based dressing mixed with fresh herbs and Italian sausage gives you a heady mix of Italian flare.

 What You’ll Need

 - 8 oz. cavatappi pasta – I used the Banza brand pasta (not paid to promote them), but you can use any type you like.
 You’ll simply be cooking them to package directions anyway.
 So get the type you like best.